Lesson 2: Drive to the Letter 'A'

 - Name the project Unit5Lesson2.

-- Drag in or type a while loop and remove the Drivetrain command that populates as part of the new Text project template.
+Drag in, type, or copy a while loop and remove the Drivetrain command that populates as part of the new Text project template, so your project looks like this.
 Notice the command will populate a while loop with a wait command inside.
 Do not remove the wait command, it will ensure the VR Robot executes the project correctly.

-- Drag or type the non-waiting drive command inside the loop.
+Drag, type, or copy the non-waiting drive command inside the loop, so your project looks like this.

-- Check that the indentation is correct and is aligned with the wait command.
+- Check that the indentation is correct and the drive command is aligned with the wait command.

 Add the get_distance function and the greater than operator

-- Drag or type the get_distance command in the while loop's 'condition'.
+- Drag or type the get_distance command in the while loop's 'condition', so your project looks like this.
 Type the greater than operator and the second operand as '50.

 - Open the Playground Window if it is not already open, be sure the Wall Maze Playground opens, and run the project.